OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 Functions are advertised in the metadata for a set of Entities.
 The metadata object MAY contain a `functions` name/value pair.
 The value is a JSON object that contains Function advertisement name/value pairs.
 See [Advertisement for a Function or Action](#advertisementforafunctionoraction) for details.

 The function metadata URL MUST identify only functions that are bindable to the current feed definition.
-If overloads exist that cannot be bound to the current feed definition,
+If overloads exist that cannot be bound to the current feed definition, the name SHOULD address a specific function overload.

--- TODO: MUSTHAVE Find other reference to this same content and copy (functions bound to multiple entities)

-**Don't know what to do here.
-There's a bug in the OIPI.
-Alex will fix, then I'll incorporate his fix here.**
+If all Function overloads can be bound to the current feed definition, the server SHOULD advertise a single Function Metadata URL that identifies all of the overloads.

 ## 6.4 Representing a Set of Links in a Response ##